-- As children take on different roles, they deepen their understanding of their world and concepts such as the need for people to have jobs in order to earn money to purchase goods and services. - Maximize the children's opportunities to expand vocabulary, solve problems, and cooperate with others by taking an active role in their pretend play. - Talk with children about the use of technology, such as a cash register or point-ofsale device, and how it helps us in our everyday lives.
+- As children take on different roles, they deepen their understanding of their world. - Maximize the children's opportunities to expand vocabulary, solve problems, and cooperate with others by taking an active role in their pretend play. - Talk with children about what they are doing, and offer suggestions to extend play.